 Many licenses and certifications have requirements for continuing education that must be met to maintain good standing.
 There is also a renewal fee that must be paid every year.

-The U.S. Bureau of Labor Statistics predicts the field will grow by 27% through 2022—nearly double the 14 per cent growth rate projected for U.S. occupations on average.
-Employment of personal financial advisors is projected to grow 7 per cent from 2018 to 2028, faster than the average for all occupations.
-The primary driver of employment growth will be the ageing population.
+The U.S. Bureau of Labor Statistics predicts the field will grow by 27% through 2022—nearly double the 14 percent growth rate projected for U.S. occupations on average.
+Employment of personal financial advisors is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+The primary driver of employment growth will be the aging population.
 As large numbers of baby boomers approach retirement, more are likely to seek planning advice from personal financial advisors.
 In addition, the replacement of traditional pension plans with individual retirement accounts is expected to continue.

 -American college of financial services